Listen to me here on BBC Radio Scotland chatting with Michelle McManus about women's stories, women in the Arts and how I became a sculptor.

 https://youtu.be/G1ZxiZfbqQU?si=B6yxEnodOh82wdiY

-Incredibly honoured that one of my portraits of Dr Elsie Inglis is now part of the Permanent collection at Surgeons' Hall Museum, Edinburgh!
-Delighted it shall remain in the collection and my great grandchildren may see it!
-Also to have my work in such an accomplished art collection!
+Incredibly honoured that one of my portraits of Dr Elsie Inglis is now part of the Permanent collection at Surgeons' Hall Museum, Edinburgh.
+You can vosit her in the main Playfair corridor.
+Delighted it shall remain on public display and my great grandchildren may see it!
+Also really proud to have my work in such an accomplished art collection!

 I’m also absolutely thrilled to have received an honour from Scottish Parliament for my work!